22 jan 2004

 please patronize your local retailer(s) first, and if necessary try these folks. they're all respectable, and infinitely more efficient than this flawed operation.

-lacking a fundamental grounding in the profit motive really makes remote sales seem at best superfluous, and worse, a drain on far-flung independent retailers. practical accessories and componentry are readily available in the wholesale supply chain -- and one hopes that with gentle prodding, formerly mundane shops will begin to supplant plastic with steel, FSA with Nitto, Bicycling with Velo Vision...
+lacking a fundamental grounding in the profit motive really makes remote sales seem at best superfluous best hotels to stay in hyderabad, and worse, a drain on far-flung independent retailers. practical accessories and componentry are readily available in the wholesale supply chain -- and one hopes that with gentle prodding, formerly mundane shops will begin to supplant plastic with steel, FSA with Nitto, Bicycling with Velo Vision...

 today momovelo finds itself caught in a modal purgatory: retailer or gallery, local or virtual, lowbrow, highbrow, nobrow? and perhaps more fundamentally, is it possible to amplify an aesthetic without cannibalising the business of companies that have laid the groundwork?